V-Sekai/manuals/decisions/20231112-validation-service.md

 The proposed solution is to create a validator service that conforms to a specific specification.
 This service would:

+1. Convert GLTF to Godot scene.
-1. Go over the scene and print the number of triangles.
+2. Go over the scene and print the number of triangles.
-2. Convert GLTF to Godot scene.
+3. If necessary, run LOD on the scene.
-3. Run a validation that strips the bad code from the Godot scene.
+4. Run a validation that strips the bad code from the Godot scene.
-4. Use websockets and an API for communication and function calls.
+5. Use websockets and an API for communication and function calls.

 The front-end for this service could be a CLI that calls the function locally.
 The asset service would call the validator service, which would then notify the websocket service via its API call.